cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ```

-Next, we make a bit more changes to code starting from line 189.
-We remove the 'ZLL' variable, use some more if statements and add titles for the pileup variables.
+Next, we need to remove the 'ZLL' variable, use some more if statements and add titles for the pileup variables.
+Change the code that begins from line 189 to following:

 ```py
 if(isPileup):